 Potential Indications for Pulmonary Artery Catheterization

-The PAC is inserted through a special catheter in the subclavian or internal jugular vein with the balloon deflated.
-Once the catheter tip reaches the superior vena cava, partial inflation of the balloon permits blood flow to guide the catheter.
-The position of the catheter tip is usually determined by pressure monitoring (see Table: Normal Pressures in the Heart and Great Vessels for intracardiac and great vessel pressures) or occasionally by fluoroscopy.
+The pulmonary artery catheter (PAC) is inserted through a special catheter in the subclavian (usually left), internal jugular (usually right), or, less often, a femoral vein with the balloon (at the tip of the catheter) deflated.
+Once the catheter tip reaches the superior vena cava, inflation of the balloon permits blood flow to guide the catheter.
+The position of the catheter tip is usually determined by pressure monitoring (see table Normal Pressures in the Heart and Great Vessels Normal Pressures in the Heart and Great Vessels for intracardiac and great vessel pressures) or occasionally by fluoroscopy when available.
 Entry into the right ventricle is indicated by a sudden increase in systolic pressure to about 30 mm Hg; diastolic pressure remains unchanged from right atrial or vena caval pressure.
 When the catheter enters the pulmonary artery, systolic pressure does not change, but diastolic pressure rises above right ventricular end-diastolic pressure or central venous pressure (CVP); ie, the pulse pressure (the difference between the systolic and diastolic pressures) narrows.
 Further movement of the catheter wedges the balloon in a distal pulmonary artery.
+Once in place in the pulmonary artery, the balloon should be deflated.
 A chest x-ray confirms proper placement.

 With the balloon inflated, pressure at the tip of the catheter reflects the static back pressure of the pulmonary veins.
-The balloon must not remain inflated for > 30 sec to prevent pulmonary infarction.
-Normally, PAOP approximates left atrial pressure, which in turn approximates left ventricular end-diastolic pressure (LVEDP).
+The balloon must not remain inflated for > 30 seconds to prevent pulmonary infarction.
+Normally, pulmonary artery occlusion pressure (PAOP) approximates mean left atrial pressure, which in turn approximates left ventricular end-diastolic pressure (LVEDP).
 LVEDP reflects left ventricular end-diastolic volume (LVEDV).
 The LVEDV represents preload, which is the actual target parameter.
 Many factors cause PAOP to reflect LVEDV inaccurately.
-These factors include mitral stenosis, high levels of positive end-expiratory pressure (> 10 cm H 2 O), and changes in left ventricular compliance (eg, due to MI, pericardial effusion, or increased afterload).
-Technical difficulties result from excessive balloon inflation, improper catheter position, alveolar pressure exceeding pulmonary venous pressure, or severe pulmonary hypertension (which may make the balloon difficult to wedge).
+These factors include mitral stenosis Mitral Stenosis Mitral stenosis is narrowing of the mitral orifice that impedes blood flow from the left atrium to the left ventricle.
+The usual cause is rheumatic fever.
+Common complications are pulmonary... read more , mitral regurgitation, high levels of positive end-expiratory pressure (> 10 cm H2O), and changes in left ventricular compliance (eg, due to myocardial infarction Acute Myocardial Infarction (MI) Acute myocardial infarction is myocardial necrosis resulting from acute obstruction of a coronary artery.
+Symptoms include chest discomfort with or without dyspnea, nausea, and/or diaphoresis... read more , pericardial effusion, or increased afterload).
+Technical difficulties result from excessive balloon inflation, improper catheter position, alveolar pressure exceeding pulmonary venous pressure, or severe pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
+It has many secondary causes; some cases are idiopathic.
+In pulmonary hypertension, pulmonary vessels may become constricted... read more (which may make the balloon difficult to wedge).

 Pulmonary artery rupture occurs in < 0.1% of PAC insertions.
 This catastrophic complication is often fatal and occurs immediately on wedging the catheter either initially or during a subsequent occlusion pressure check.
 Thus, many physicians prefer to monitor pulmonary artery diastolic pressures rather than occlusion pressures.